superuser4/offensive-c-sharp/README.md

-# offensive-c-
+# offensive-windows-
-Some offsec tools for Windows written in C#
+Some offsec tools for Windows written